tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 ### Point

 A Point represents a 3D coordinate in the current region.
 It consists of x, y and z.
 It allows different mathematical operations.

+### Region

+The region consists of blocks at certain positions and represents the game world.
+It allows to set the position of entities in the world and retrieve them or whole blocks.